-1. We support requiring government entities to compensate private property owners for actions which reduces the value of or limits their

-- ability to use their land.
-We urge this compensation adequately reflect the true value of the property being taken as determined by an independent appraiser.
+- 1. We support requiring government entities to compensate private property owners for actions which reduce the value of or limit their ability to use their land.
+We urge this compensation adequately reflects the true value of the property being taken as determined by an independent appraiser.
 (2022) - 2.
 We believe wetland preservation and wild and scenic designations need constant work to prevent wrongful treatment of landowners and infringement on private property rights. - 3.
-We urge local Granges to promote community forums between landowners, sportsmen, and other land users. - 4.
-We support legislation that requires government agencies to publicly review potential land use rules to determine necessity, cost to private landowners and the least burdensome alternative to landowners. - 5.
-We believe that private property rights should have precedence over environmental concerns. - 6.
-We believe land use regulations and permits should be consolidated and simplified and that applications should be acted upon in a timely manner. - 7.
-We believe public trails can be incompatible with agricultural lands and that abandoned railroad rights-of-way revert to or be offered to adjacent landowners. - 8.
-We believe agencies should be prohibited from using a wetland delineation process that is more stringent than that used by the U.S. Army Corps of Engineers. - 9.
-We support legislation to define "public use" for the purposes of eminent domain as currently interpreted by the Washington State courts to prohibit the use of eminent domain for any other purpose and to give the original property owner or his or her successors the first right to buy back the property in its original condition at the value established in the eminent domain proceeding if the state local government subsequently decides to dispose of it.
+We support legislation that requires government agencies to publicly review potential land use rules to determine necessity, cost to private landowners and the least burdensome alternative to landowners. - 4.
+We believe that private property rights should have precedence over environmental concerns. - 5.
+We believe land use regulations and permits should be consolidated and simplified and that applications should be acted upon in a timely manner. - 6.
+We believe public trails can be incompatible with agricultural lands and that abandoned railroad rights-of-way revert to or be offered to adjacent landowners. - 7.
+We believe agencies should be prohibited from using a wetland delineation process that is more stringent than that used by the U.S. Army Corps of Engineers. - 8.
+We support legislation to define "public use" for the purposes of eminent domain as currently

+- interpreted by the Washington State courts to prohibit the use of eminent domain for any other purpose and to give the original property owner or his or her successors the first right to buy back the property in its original condition at the value established in the eminent domain proceeding if the state or local government subsequently decides to dispose of it.
 Any devaluation of the property will be compensated in addition to the value originally established.
-(2006)

-- 10. We oppose any changes to the current immunity of farmers from liability for injuries resulting from recreation or other uses of their land by the public. - 11.
-We support legislation to require any entity to notify property owners in a timely manner, directly and in writing, 9whenever changes are being proposed that will affect the use, enjoyment, or value of that property in the future.
+(2006) - 9.
+We oppose any changes to the current immunity of farmers from liability for injuries resulting from recreation or other uses of their land by the public. - 10.
+We support legislation to require any entity to notify property owners in a timely manner, directly and in writing, whenever changes are being proposed that will affect the use, enjoyment, or value of that property in the future.
 (2010)